Formal Rejection Letter to Decline Job Offer (Samples)

 If you have received a job offer you cannot accept due to any of the reasons outlined above, this article will now guide you on how to draft a respectful and polite letter to convey your decision.

-Opening Paragraph: Express Your Gratitude for the Offer
+Opening Paragraph: Express your gratitude for the offer

-Begin the letter by conveying your appreciation for being considered for the position and the effort spent by the recipient in the hiring process.
+Begin by conveying your appreciation for being considered for the position and the effort spent by the recipient in the hiring process.
 Be polite and state that you regret declining the offer.
 Write in a tone that suggests you are willing to join the company in the future, should an opportunity present itself.

 You may write this section as shown in the example below:

 Thank you for the offer to join Vasik Labs as a Sales Representative.
-I appreciate your confidence in my abilities and interest in hiring me.
+I appreciate your confidence in my abilities and your interest in hiring me.
 Regrettably, after careful consideration, I have chosen to decline this gracious offer.

-Body Paragraphs: What to Include
+Body paragraphs: What to include

 Reason for not accepting the offer

 In this paragraph, explain your reason for not accepting the offer.
 Even though you do not have to share specifics, be straightforward and truthful.
 Remember to provide some context for your decision.
-For example, if you reject the offer due to a lengthy commute, mention where you will be commuting from and detail how challenging it would be to get to the workplace.
-However, if you have personal reasons for declining, you do not have to share those reasons.
-The company can use this feedback to improve its recruitment processes.

 You may express it as shown in the example below: